mariotti/freemol/README.md

 Warning: For example blas and lapack are definitly more optimised if you use your system ones.

-# News

-Added a branch to add travis CI services, to test.

 Also linetools described in the _Libraries_ has this top line: